epidemics/epimodel-covid-data/README.md

 ## Common data

+* `regions.csv` - Common region set used by epimodel
+* `regions-gleam.csv` - Additional regions with the GLEAM basins (only useful for GLEAM) (Skipped: country Norther Cyprus with city Ercan, country Kosovo with city Pristina) (Note: the populations may be missing or wrong, esp. for small regions!)

 ### Updated

-* `regions.csv` - Common region set used by epimodel
+* `foretold.csv` - Infected estimates from Foretold predictions
 * `johns-hopkins.csv` - John hopkins data, recoded from CSSE github

 ### Static (or seldom updated)